Sporcle: Picks

 Sporcle also has Editors and Curators.
 These users have the ability to 'pick' user-created quizzes they deem worthy of being on their respective category and subcategory pages.

-Sporcle Events
+Events

 Sporcle hosts live pub quizzes and game nights in 33 different US States.

 History

 In 2009, Mark Adams (Sporcle's Vice President of Business Development & Entertainment) founded Motor City Trivia.
 The business expanded to the Toledo, OH area as Glass City Trivia.
 Both eventually merged into Great Lakes Trivia in 2011.

 In 2012, Great Lakes Trivia agreed to become a part of the Sporcle family, with the first shows as Sporcle Live taking place on January 2, 2013.

 In January 2020, Sporcle acquired Stump!
 Trivia and its related assets from NTN Buzztime.

 Beginning in March 2020, as COVID-19 mandated the shutdown of bars and restaurants nationwide, Sporcle Events began to host online trivia in various formats.
 The company hosts hundreds of virtual trivia nights on Zoom every week, with participants paying $5 per device they use to join the game.
 The company also hosts Sporcle Live!
 On Air, which streams live on YouTube a few times every week and is free to join.
 During this time, Sporcle also expanded their live offerings to include Private Event services.
 Organizations and individuals utilize this entertainment service in a variety of contexts, such as professional development, team building, or party entertainment.